artxia/backup/rocket-booster-proxy/README.md

 });
 ```

 The `onRequest` and `onResponse` fields accept callback functions that could change the content of the request or response.
 For example, the following example replaces the URL of the request and sets the `cache-control` header of the response based on its URL.
-These fields accept either a standalone function or an array of functions that will be executed sequentially.
+These fields accept either a standalone function or a list of functions.
+The function could be either `async` or non-`async`.

 ```ts
 reflare.push({